How cancer treatments can affect fertility in women

 Bone marrow or stem cell transplant

-Bone marrow or stem cell transplant usually involves high doses of chemo and sometimes radiation to the whole body before the transplant.
+A bone marrow or stem cell transplant usually involves high doses of chemo and sometimes radiation to the whole body before the transplant.
 In most cases, this permanently stops a woman’s ovaries from releasing eggs.
 Talk with your doctor or nurse about this risk before starting treatment.
-See the “Chemotherapy” (above) and “Radiation therapy” (below) sections for more on these parts of the transplant.

-If you’d like to learn more about transplants, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+To learn more about transplants, see Stem Cell Transplant for Cancer.

 Radiation treatments use high-energy rays to kill cancer cells.
 These rays can also damage a woman’s ovaries.
 For a woman getting radiation therapy to the abdomen (belly) or pelvis, the amount of radiation absorbed by the ovaries will determine if she becomes infertile.
 High doses can destroy some or all of the eggs in the ovaries and might cause infertility or early menopause.